mindspore-ai/docs/docs/mindformers/docs/source_en/feature/logging.md

 During the training process, MindSpore Transformers will generate a training log directory in the output directory (default is `./output`) by default: `./log`.

-When the training task is started using the `ms_run` method, an additional log directory will be generated in the output directory by default: `./msrun_log`.
+When the training task is started using the `msrun` method, an additional log directory will be generated in the output directory by default: `./msrun_log`.

 | Folder    | Description                                                                                                                                                                                                                                                                                                                                                                                 |
 |-----------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|